Sudan (rhinoceros): Breeding crisis

 The second-to-last male northern white rhinoceros in the world was Angalifu, who lived at the San Diego Zoo Safari Park with Nola until his death on 14 December 2014.
-Angalifu was beyond breeding age, leaving Sudan as the only fertile male in the world even when Angalifu was alive.
+Angalifu was beyond breeding age, leaving Sudan as the only fertile male in the world.

 In June 2008 specialists met in the Dvůr Králové Zoo to decide further steps to save the subspecies.
 The meeting of the Czech Zoo with IUCN African Rhino Specialist Group (AfRSG), World Zoo and Aquarium Association WAZA, Berlin institute IZW as well as experts from Vienna Veterinary institute and the European Zoo and Aquarium Association EAZA recommended to move Sudan and his group from the Czech Republic to Africa.
 Substantial debate succeeded and strong objections were raised against this proposal, especially given the fact that expert and scientific organizations were available in Europe and insemination efforts could have continued in the Czech Republic.